MetaConfigurator/meta-configurator/documentation_user/README.md

 # Examples and Documentation

 ## Tutorials
-* [MOF Synthesis Example](examples/mof_synthesis/README.md) (CSV Import, Schema Generation, Schema Editing, Data Editing, JSON Export)
+* [MOF Synthesis Example](examples/mof_synthesis/README.md) (Demonstrates CSV Import, Schema Generation, Schema Editing, Data Editing, JSON Export)
+* [Configurator Building](examples/configurator_building/README.md) (Shows how to use MetaConfigurator as a Configurator Builder, allowing users to create and share URLs that open MetaConfigurator with preloaded schema, data, and settings)

 ## Load a Schema